yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-007_Invalid_Login_Error_Message.md

 ---

 ## ✅ Expected Result

-- Validation message "Invalid email or password" is displayed
+Validation message "Invalid email or password" is displayed
-- User is not authenticated
-- Access to the application is denied